Hobsonville: Amenities

 The Linear Coastal walkway is a 5 km long track around part of the peninsula.

 The Hobsonville Marina serves as the local marina for Hobsonville with 592 berths.
-It was formerly known as Westpark Marina and was created following a 1979 act of parliament for the Waitemata County Council.
+It was formerly known as Westpark Marina and was created following a 1979 act of parliament for the Waitemata City Council.
 The marina itself has close to 100 people living on 80 of the boats moored there.
 A controversy around the marina has developed with the owner of the marina's lease wanting to develop part of it as apartments with the support of Auckland Council property development agency Eke Panuku.
-A submission on the sale of the land to the developer was opposed by 90% of submitters and some lawyers stating the sale would be illegal due to the terms of the 1979 parliament act that established the marina as a public asset.
+A submission on the sale of the land to the developer was opposed by 90% of submitters.
+Some lawyers stated any sale would be illegal due to the terms of the 1979 parliament act that established the marina as a public asset.